 Zoning Your Home

 Zoning means that you install multiple thermostats in your home.
 They control the dampers in the air ducts.
 Zoning is actually a great idea even if you aren’t hampered by hot and cold spots as it can save on utility bills.
 You’ll be able to adjust temperatures for different rooms and at different times.

 But remember, all the previous steps should be looked at.
 Zoning your home isn’t the answer to the problem if the ducts are faulty or the filter is dirty.
 But zoning is a good way to enhance each person’s comfort level in the home.

 If you recently put an addition on your home, this could cause a problem if the impact on the HVAC system wasn’t considered.
 This could stress the system and cause uneven temperatures.
 A professional will be able to determine whether to extend or modify the duct system or perhaps replace the HVAC system.

-In any case, an HVAC system which is either too small or too large can result in uneven temperatures in your home.
-A professional can do a room by room audit of your home’s air conditioning and heating needs.
+In any case, an HVAC system that is either too small or too large can result in uneven temperatures in your home.
+A professional can do a room-by-room audit of your home’s air conditioning and heating needs.

 If you have any issues with your heating contact Forney Air at (214) 924-9745.
 Whether the solution is simple or complex, we’ll be there to make your home comfortable all year round.